Kuborros/FP2Lib/README.md

 After that is added, the project should build without a hitch.

 Packaging release .zip follows the same steps as a normal mod, with exception of the path and modified modinfo.json (here named fp2lib.json).
+Since this library is preinstalled by default with every FP2MM modded game install, you will need to bump the version number if you do not wish to replace existing one.